 • Biodiversity & Ecosystem Services

-• Possibility of consolidating results at national, regional and global levels
+• Consolidation of results at national, regional, and global levels;

 Biodiversity impact management programmes